kba/anno-frontend/README.md

 - `isLoggedIn`: Function or boolean to designate whether the is already logged in.
 No login button will be shown in that case
 #### Events
+Either listen/emit via app.eventBus or provide listeners as `events` option
 - `startHighlighting(annoId)`: $emit this to highlight the annotation
 - `stopHighlighting(annoId)`: $emit this to un-highlight the annotation
 - `mouseover(annoId)`: $on this to catch when an annotation is hovered in the list
 - `mouseleave(annoId)`: $on this to catch when an annotation is un-hovered in the list
+- `fetched(annotationList)`: List of annotations has been fetched from the server

 <!-- END-RENDER -->